Shyam20001/Shyam20001/README.md

 - 🔧 **Currently building:** [`brahma-js`](https://github.com/Shyam20001/rsjs) — a **fire-light sync orchestrator** built on top of **Rust's Hyper**,
   designed as a **native add-on** for **Node.js, Deno, and Bun**.
   Solo-devving with a focus on raw performance and low-level control.

-- 🛑 Code is not open-sourced yet — stay tuned.

 - 📫 Reach me at: **mshayam41@gmail.com**